Credit union tells members to cut savings to just €15,000

 Credit union trend

-The move from Progressive is the latest in a line of efforts by the credit union sector to reduce the amount of members’ savings they hold.
-In recent years, credit unions across the country introduced restrictions on savings, but these were generally north of about €40,000.
+The move from Progressive is the latest in efforts by the credit union sector to reduce the amount of members’ savings they hold.
+In recent years, credit unions across the State have introduced restrictions on savings, but these were generally north of about €40,000.
 Now they’re getting lower, which means more credit union savers will be affected.

 Credit unions say the limit on savings is a direct result of the impact of increased savings on regulatory reserve requirements for the sector.
 Under Central Bank rules, a credit union must keep a minimum of 10 per cent of its total assets in reserves, so the more it has in savings, the more it must keep in reserve, which therefore reduces the amount it has available to pay out in a dividend or loan interest rebate.

 Amidst the Covid-19 pandemic, savings in the sector keep rising, due to a lack of opportunities to spend, as well as economic uncertainty.
-Bray Credit Union for example said its total savings have increased by over €11 milion to €125 million this year.
+Bray Credit Union said its total savings have increased by over €11 million to €125 million this year.

 Low and negative interest rates are also a factor.

-“Due to the high level of on demand savings held by the credit union, over €50 million of excess funds must be placed in short-term investments which we are currently receiving zero or negative interest rates,” Progressive said, adding that this was affecting its ability to generate a surplus.
-Bray Credit Union said “most financial institutions” are now charging them to hold funds on deposit, “a situation which is unlikely to change in the medium term”.
+“Due to the high level of on-demand savings held by the credit union, over €50 million of excess funds must be placed in short-term investments for which we are currently receiving zero or negative interest rates,” Progressive said, adding that this was affecting its ability to generate a surplus.
+Bray Credit Union said “most financial institutions” were now charging them to hold funds on deposit, “a situation which is unlikely to change in the medium term”.